 Paola Ardiles is a public health advocate, social entrepreneur and educator.
 She loves to lead collaborative approaches in research, policy and practice, to enable a broader understanding of our collective role in promoting health and well-being for all.
 In recognition of her efforts, Paola was a finalist for the 2015 YWCA Women of Distinction Award, Metro Vancouver in the health and wellbeing category and recently honoured with the 2017 Surrey Board of Trade-Women in Business Awards, in the Social Trailblazer category.

-Paola Ardiles immigrated to Canada from Chile as a young girl in the mid-seventies during the military dictatorship, and since then has been driven to create social change by sharing knowledge and creating space for people’s voices to be heard.
+Paola Ardiles came to Canada as a refugee child and formed part of the Chilean diaspora who established itself in Canada during the military dictatorship.
+Since then Paola has been driven to create social change by sharing knowledge and creating space for people’s voices to be heard.
 Today, she serves as a bridge or a “knowledge broker” through her roles as a mentor, professor, advocate, researcher, policy analyst, advisor, facilitator and public speaker.

 Paola’s Bachelor of Science (Psychology Specialist) and Master of Health Science (Health Promotion) at the University of Toronto gave her the initial tools to explore the complex systems, structures and understandings of health and wellbeing.
 In 2008, she went on to study health policy and obtained the Investment for Health: Integrating Health in All Policies Diploma, from the University of Padova Medical School and WHO European Office for Investment for Health and Development; Venice, Italy.
 Paola’s passion to promote global health led her to pursue the Global Health Diplomacy, Summer Executive Diploma from the prestigious Graduate Institute of International and Development Studies; Geneva, Switzerland.
 Today, Paola continues to be involved in academia and is now an Adjunct Professor and Lecturer with the Faculty of Health Sciences, at Simon Fraser University, British Columbia, Canada.
 She teaches and mentors graduate students interested in pursuing a career in Health Promotion, and in 2016 co-developed Health Change Lab, a new undergraduate interdisciplinary curriculum on social innovation and health.